BenasJasilionis/tech201_cloud_computing_with_aws/README.md

 ```
 sudo apt install python
 ```
-* Can have multiple versions of pyhon on 1 machine, ubuntu uses default unless specifiec
+* Can have multiple versions of pyhon on 1 machine, ubuntu uses default unless specified
 8) Tell ubuntu to use the newly installed version of python:
 ```
 alias python=python3